 |

-To generate the above annotations, different types of input data had been
+To generate the above annotations, different types of input data were

 used.
-PDB entry code was used to produce a graphical representation of
+A PDB code was used to retrieve the actual structure.

-submitted from a file in the original format.
-The PsiPred prediction
+SABLE prediction was submitted from a file in the original SABLE format.

-Prof results, they were submitted using a file in the CASP format.
+Prof results were submitted using a file in the CASP format.

 -